emilygoeres/employeetracker/README.md

 7. connect to the mysql server and sql database
 8. Created a function for when the user starts they can select what they would like to do
 9. Created functions to add a department, add a role, add an employee
+10. Created functions that will display all of the departments, roles and employees

 ![Employee Tracker]()